-The pooled ARI in the whole of the left ventricular free wall was 257 ± 31 ms at sinus rhythm, which was 150 ± 14 beats per minute (Table 1, "Average" line).
+The pooled ARI of the whole left ventricular free wall was $257\pm31$ ms at sinus rhythm, which was $150\pm14$ beats per minute (Table 1, "Average").

-Apicobasal differences in ARIs.
+Apicobasal differences in ARIs

 ARIs in the basal third of the left ventricular free wall were the shortest, whereas ARIs in the middle third were the longest (Table 2).
 ARIs in the apical third of the left ventricular free wall were intermediate but closer to the latter.
 The apicobasal ARI distribution in each of three layers (subendocardial, mid-myocardial, subepicardial) of the left ventricular wall coincided with the total apicobasal distribution in the left ventricular wall (Fig. 3, Table 2).
-The difference between ARIs in the apical and middle thirds of the left ventricular free wall was negligible in the subepicardial layer (252 ± 24 vs. 257 ± 29 ms, respectively), whereas it was slightly more in the mid-myocardial (259 ± 24 vs. 269 ± 23 ms, respectively) and subendocardial (265 ± 23 vs. 277 ± 19 ms, respectively) layers.
-The difference between ARIs in the middle and basal thirds of the left ventricular free wall was the greatest in the mid-myocardial layer (269 ± 23 vs. 224 ± 48 ms, respectively), whereas it was less in the subepicardial (257 ± 29 vs. 219 ± 48 ms, respectively) and subendocardial (277 ± 19 vs. 240 ± 43 ms, respectively) layers.
+The difference between ARIs in the apical and middle thirds of the left ventricular free wall was negligible in the subepicardial layer (252±24 vs. 257±29 ms), whereas it was slightly greater in the midmyocardial (259±24 vs. 269±23 ms, respectively) and subendocardial (265±23 vs. 277±19 ms) layers.
+The difference between ARIs in the middle and basal thirds of the left ventricular free wall was the greatest in the midmyocardial layer (269±23 vs. 224±48 ms), whereas it was smaller in the subepicardial (257±29 vs. 219±48 ms) and subendocardial (277±19 vs. 240±43 ms) layers.
 The latter was similar to the difference between the apical and basal ARIs in the mid-myocardial (35 ms) and subepicardial (33 ms) layers, which was more than that in the subendocardial layer (25 ms).

-Transmural differences in ARIs.
+Transmural differences in ARIs

 ARIs in the subepicardial layers were shorter than in the subendocardial ones (Table 1).
-The lengthening of ARIs from the subepicardium to the subendocardium was smooth and even in some regions of the ventricular wall, whereas sharp in others.
+The lengthening of ARIs from the subepicardium to the subendocardium was smooth and even in some regions of the ventricular wall, whereas it was sharp in the others.
 However, in some regions of the left ventricular free wall, ARIs were shorter in the subendocardial than in subepicardial layers.
-As a result, the transmural gradient of ARIs (the difference between ARIs recorded from the subepicardial and subendocardial layers of myocardium) had a large variation and was in the average 16 ± 14 ms (Table 3).
+As a result, the transmural gradient of ARIs (the difference between ARIs recorded from the subepicardial and subendocardial layers of myocardium) had a large variation and was in the average 16±14 ms (Table 3).

-ARI prolongation across the left ventricular free wall was statistically more significant in the middle and apical thirds than in the basal third (Table 4).
+ARI prolongation across the left ventricular free wall was more significant in the middle and apical thirds than in the basal third (Table 4).
 In all thirds of the ventricular wall, the subepicardial ARIs were, as a rule, shorter than the subendocardial ones.
 As a result, the direction of the transmural gradient of ARIs in each third of the ventricular wall coincided with the direction of the total transmural gradient in the left ventricular wall (Table 3).